PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 -   **AppOwnsDataAdmin**: administrative application used to create new tenants and manage user permissions.

--   **AppOwnsClient**: An SPA built using HTML, CSS and Typescript that customers will use to view and author reports.
+-   **AppOwnsClient**: customer-facing SPA built using HTML, CSS and Typescript used to view and author reports.

--   **AppOwnsDataWebApi**: Custom Web API used to return embedding data to the **AppOwnsDataClient** application.
+-   **AppOwnsDataWebApi**: custom Web API used by the **AppOwnsDataClient** application.

+The **AppOwnsDataAdmin** application is what the hosting company uses to manage its multi-tenant environment.
+The **AppOwnsDataAdmin** application provides support to create new customer tenants which involves creating Power BI workspaces and importing PBIX files to create datasets and reports.
+The **AppOwnsDataAdmin** application also provides a UI experience for administrators at the hosting company with the ability to assign users to a customer tenant and to configure the assignment within a tenant with view permissions, edit permissions and create permissions.

+The **AppOwnsDataClient** application is the web application used by customers to access embedded reports within a customer tenant.
+This application has been created as an SPA to provide the best reach across different browsers and to provide a responsive design for users accessing the application using a mobile device such as an iPhone or a small tablet.

+The **AppOwnsDataWebApi** xxxxx

+The **AppOwnsDataShared** project

 You can follow the steps in this document to set up the **App-Owns-Data Starter Kit** solution for testing.
 To complete these steps, you will